SocialEconomyDataLab/spec/docs/index.md

 ```
 ## About
-The Social Finance Data Specification is being developed as a draft data specification to describe social investment.
+The Social Investement Data Labs Specification is being developed as a draft data specification to describe social investment.

 ## Support
 For more information contact [jack.lord@opendataservices.coop](mailto:jack.lord@opendataservices.coop) or [bob.harper@opendataservices.coop](mailto:bob.harper@opendataservices.coop)